xiechengmude/xDAN-smartDoc-dolphin/README.md

 - ⏱️ Efficient parallel parsing mechanism
 - 🤗 Support for Hugging Face Transformers for easier integration

+## 📮 Notice
+**Call for Bad Cases:** If you have encountered any cases where the model performs poorly, we would greatly appreciate it if you could share them in the issue.

 ## 💖 Acknowledgement

 We would like to acknowledge the following open-source projects that provided inspiration and reference for this work: